UniversityOfPlymouth-Electronics/Embedded-Systems/level5/DigitalIO.md

 * `Timer` - Creates a timer object which can be started, stopped and read (among other things).
 * `Ticker` - Used to create a timer that fires an interrupt on specific intervals.
 This is an important topic which we will cover these in more detail later in the course.
+* `TimeOut` - Used to create a one-shot timer that fires an interrupt after specific interval.
 * `PwmOut` - A digital output that autonomously pulses high and low at a specified rate and duty cycle.

 > Before Mbed-OS 6, the `Timer` type was much simpler to use.
 To keep that simplicity (for now), we will use a custom `Timer` type called `TimerCompat`.
 This is just Timer with some extra functions added.